-Student pharmacists will become certified in the American Pharmacists Association (APhA) Immunization certification during their P1 fall semester.
-This immunization certification is a co-curricular requirement that will allow student pharmacists to actively participate in the immunization process available during their IPPE I Community rotation and other immunization opportunities moving forward, with appropriate supervision according to Indiana code.
-Please refer to the curricular requirements for the APhA
+Students will become certified in the American Pharmacists Association (APhA) Immunization certification during their P1 fall semester.
+This immunization certification is a progression requirement that will allow students to actively participate in the immunization process available during their IPPE I Community rotation and other immunizations opportunities moving forward with appropriate supervision according to Indiana code.
+Please refer to the curricular requirements for the APhA Immunization Certification for details.